SnoW-114/SnoW-114/README.md

 Right now, I'm focused on learning **Python**, programming fundamentals, databases, and networking.
 I like taking things step by step and actually understanding what I'm doing.

-My main tools are **Python, SQL, Git, GitHub, VS Code**, and **Cisco Packet Tracer**.
+My main tools are **Python, SQL, VS Code**, and **Cisco Packet Tracer**.

 I’m still early in my journey, but I’m consistently learning and improving every day.

 ---

 ### Fun facts:
 - I enjoy calm places like lakes, rivers, and mountains
+- I enjoy extreme activities and mountain climbing
 - I like anime and training (gym / MMA)
-- I’m introverted, but curious and disciplined
 - Long-term goal: work as a software developer at companies like Google or Apple